DevYatsu/hex_rbg_converter/README.md

 let rgb_4 = color!(1, 2, 3);
 ```

-You can either or not add '#' add the start of the hex colors.
+You can either or not add '#' at the start of the hex colors.
 For simplicity purposes, we will be using macros to instantiate colors in the tutorial.

-**Convert Hex to RGB**
+#### Convert Hex to RGB

 To convert a color from hex format to RGB, you can use the color! macro followed by the hex value:

 ```rust